Download Asha’s latest FAIR TRADE REPORT or read below for more general infomation.

 Why not just make games in the UK?

 We looked carefully at UK manufacture for Pucket when we were starting out, but the costs were prohibitive.
 We also feel it is worthwhile supporting Indian handicrafts.
 However, for each new game we release we look again at the pros and cons.
-Our strategy game Bridget, launched in 2013, is 100% made in the UK.
+Our strategy game Bridget, launched in 2013, was made in the UK for several years before the prisoner rehabilitation charity we were working with had to close their workshop – it’s now made in India like our other games.